 Q) Are you as good as a real teacher?

 A) I am a real teacher!
-I gained my PGCE teaching certificate in 2000 and have taught physics for the past 20 years in three large UK schools.
+I gained my PGCE teaching certificate in 2000 and have taught physics for more than 20 years in three large UK schools.
 My classes consistently performed well above the expected level, to the delight of the students, parents and school.
 My most recent A level exam class achieved the best physics results that the school has ever seen.
 Physics A level classes are usually taught by two teachers; with this class I shared the teaching with a young teacher who was once my student when I taught her A level physics!

 I have taught GCSE and A level physics throughout my career, progressing from Head of Physics to Head of Science and onto Assistant Principal.
 Having discovered that tutoring allows students to make fabulous progress, I have moved on from school teaching to tutor full-time.
 In a school, many physics teachers will only teach each part of the course once each year, and a teacher may not teach some topics at all for several, or even many, years.
 However, I now teach every part of the course at least twenty times every year!
 This has enabled me to finely tune the delivery of each aspect of the course to maximise the understanding and progress of the student.
 Ofsted (school inspectors) consistently recognised my lessons as being outstanding and I have since developed even better expertise to teach in a way that enables students to fully grasp each aspect of A level or GCSE physics.